-IMPORTANT: When attaching or replacing the belt hook, use only the screw (I) that is provided.
+IMPORTANT: When attaching or replacing the belt hook or bit clip, use only the screw (H) that is provided.
 Be sure to securely tighten the screw.

-The belt hook (H) can be be attached to either side of the tool using only the screw (I) provided, to accommodate left- or right- handed users.
-If the hook is not desired at all, it can be removed from the tool.
-To move belt hook, remove the screw (I) that holds the belt hook in place then reassemble on the opposite side.
+The belt hook (G) and bit clip (I) can be attached to either side of the tool using only the screw (H) provided, to accommodate left- or righthanded users.
+If the hook or bit clip is not desired at all, it can be removed from the tool.

+To move belt hook or bit clip, remove the screw (H) that holds it in place then reassemble on the opposite side.
 Be sure to securely tighten the screw.